 Here is the legend of the last Incan Emperor Atahualpa and his general Rumiñahui, who resisted the Spanish invaders in the early 1500s.
 Rumiñahui, general in the Incan army, was on his way to deliver golden treasure to ransom the Emperor, whom the Spanish had captured.
 But upon hearing that the Spanish had broken their word and executed Atahualpa, Rumiñahui returned to Quito and hauled the golden treasure deep into the Llanganatis mountains.
 Tradition states that the gold was either thrown off a cliff into a deep crater or lake or hidden in a cave.

 While the whereabouts of the “Treasure of the Llanganatis” is a mystery, visitors to the Otavalo market can take home a treasure in the form of handsome wood carvings of these two Indigenous heroes.
-While some people like to Play at Foxy Bingo and others like to paint or draw, for those who are interested in this type of history the opportunity to take these carvings home is really special.

 At the center of Parque Bolivar, Otavalo’s municipal park, is a large monument dedicated to Rumiñahui, the Incan warrior who led the resistance against the Spanish in 1533.
 The name “Rumiñahui” in the native Kichwa language means “eye of stone.”